Pattern Masking for Dictionary Matching: Introduction

+The rationale of the data masking is: the client should be able to identify themselves to help the companies \emph{link} the client's profiles, without inferring the identity of any other client via a \emph{linking attack}~\cite{DBLP:journals/csur/FungWCY10,DBLP:journals/tkde/Samarati01}, so that clients' privacy is preserved.\footnote{In linking attacks, the adversary is a data recipient who uses the released data of an individual together with publicly available data, or with background knowledge, to infer the individual's identity.} Thus, the masked version of the data is required to conceal as few symbols as possible, so that the client can recognize their data, but also to correspond to a sufficient number of other clients, so that it is hard for a successful linking attack to be performed.

+This requirement can be formalized as the Pattern Masking for Dictionary Matching (\PPSM) problem: Given a dictionary $\D$ of $d$ strings, each of length $\ell$, a query string $q$ of length $\ell$, and a positive integer $z$, {\PPSM} asks to compute a smallest set $K\subseteq\{1,\ldots,\ell\}$, so that if $q[i]$, for all $i\in K$, is replaced by a wildcard, $q$ matches at least $z$ strings from $\D$.
+The {\PPSM} problem applies data masking, a common operation to sanitize personal data maintained in database systems~\cite{san3,san1,san2}.
+In particular, {\PPSM} lies at the heart of record linkage of databases containing personal data~\cite{Christen2020lsd,sigmodrec18,Kum2014jamia,chi18,podsbestpaper18,vatsalan2017hbbdt}, which is the main application we consider in this work.

 \emph{Record linkage} is the task of identifying records that refer to the same entities across databases, in situations where no entity identifiers are available in these databases~\cite{Christen2012springer,Herzog2007springer,acmsurv20}.
-This task is of high importance in various application domains featuring personal data, ranging from the health sector and social science research, to national statistics and crime and fraud detection~\cite{Christen2012springer,Karapiperis2019dpd}.
+This task is of high importance in various application domains featuring personal data, ranging from the health sector and social science research, to national statistics and crime and fraud detection~\cite{Christen2020lsd,Karapiperis2019dpd}.
 In a typical setting, the task is to link two databases that contain names or other attributes, known collectively as quasi-identifiers (QIDs)~\cite{Vatsalan2014cikm}.
 The similarity between each pair of records (a record from one of the databases and a record from the other) is calculated with respect to their values in QIDs, and then all compared record pairs are classified into matches (the pair is assumed to refer to the same person), non-matches (the two records in the pair are assumed to refer to different people), and potential matches (no decision about whether the pair is a match or non-match can be made)~\cite{Christen2012springer,Herzog2007springer}.
-Unfortunately, potential matches happen quite often~\cite{rlsurv}.
-A common approach~\cite{podsbestpaper18,chi18} to deal with potential matches is to conduct a manual clerical review, where a domain expert looks at the attribute values in record pairs and then makes a manual match or non-match decision.
-At the same time, to comply with policies and legislation, one needs to prevent domain experts from inferring the identity of the people represented in the manually assessed record pairs~\cite{chi18}.
-The challenge is to achieve desired data protection/utility guarantees; i.e., enabling a domain expert to make good decisions without inferring peoples' identities.